hhenske/Shopping-List/README.md

 # 🛒 Shopping List App

 A web-based shopping list manager that lets you organize items by store, with functionality to download, share, or send lists to other devices.
-Built with HTML, CSS, JavaScript, and a Bubble.io backend.
+Built with HTML, CSS, JavaScript, and Supabase backend.

 ## ✨ Features